CosmaLab/CLUSTER_ANALYSIS_main/README.md

 - Pixel size used for the first density image generated.
 A 2D histogram of the number of localizations per pixel is created.

 ##### 	sum_roi_size:
-- Dimension of the square kernel in pixels to generate binary image based on the threshold (should be an odd-valued integer -but it doesn't have to be-).
+- Dimension of the square kernel in pixels to generate binary image based on the threshold.
+The value should be an odd integer.
 E.g., sum_roi_size= 5, kernel dimension 5 x 5 pixels^2.
         Each pixel contains a certain number of molecules (a 2D histogram with each pixel size equal to analysis_pixel_size in nm).
 The script will sum the number of molecules in a 'roi' x 'roi' area surrounding each pixel and put the sum in the pixel under consideration.

 ##### sum_threshold: